 Learning from past errors, the G23 features a wider bead that improves tire durability while preventing punctures during bottom outs when running at low pressure (a problem with some of its MTB rims).

-As with all Enve rims, the G23 features molded spoke and valve holes, and nipple seats, helping to preserve strength by not cutting into the carbon fibers, shaving off weight.
+As with all Enve rims, the G23 features molded spoke and valve holes and nipple seats, preserving strength by not cutting into the carbon fibers, shaving off weight.

 As gravel bikes have trended upward, demand for gravel performance wheelsets has taken off, resulting in a bevy of high-end 650bs.
 The Industry Nine Ultralite wheelset is one of them.

 It takes advantage of the smaller rim size to go with wider rims.
-It has an internal rim width of 23.5mm, making it an excellent base for beefier offroad tires ranging in size from 33mm to 55mm.
+It has an internal rim width of 23.5 mm, making it an excellent base for beefier off-road tires ranging in size from 33 to 55 mm.

 Reynolds brings a durable yet lightweight 650b carbon wheelset to the gravel market with its ATR 650s.